simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

 1.  **Formalize Alpha Signal Grammar:** Develop a formal grammar defining the syntax of valid alpha signal expressions (as we've already done).
 2.  **Develop Input Representations:** Create an appropriate input format for the transformer encoders, capable of encoding alpha signal metadata, constraints, seed expressions, and also capable of encoding financial documents.
-3.  **Implement Dual-Encoder Architecture:** Implement the architecture using a transformer based on `ModernBERT` for the alpha expression encoder, and the pre-trained FinText model for the financial document encoder.
+3.  **Implement Dual-Encoder Architecture:** Implement the architecture using a custom transformer based on the `ModernBERT` code for the alpha expression encoder, and the pre-trained FinText model for the financial document encoder.
 4.  **Implement Fusion Strategy:** Build a module to combine the outputs of both encoders, testing concatenation, attention-based and a fusion layer to test the different methods.
-5.  **Data Generation from ACE and Financial Documents:** Leverage the ACE to generate a training dataset consisting of a diverse set of alpha signal expressions, along with their corresponding evaluation metrics from simulations, and also obtain various documents from the financial domain.
+5.  **Data Generation from ACE and Financial Documents:** Leverage the ACE to generate a training dataset consisting of a diverse set of alpha signal expressions, along with their corresponding evaluation metrics from simulations, and also obtain various documents from the financial domain using the FinText model for text encoding.
 6.  **Training with Supervised and Reinforcement Learning:**
     *   Pre-train the transformer with a supervised learning approach using labeled data, and then fine tune the model using a reinforcement learning approach, using ACE metrics as rewards and penalties.
 7.  **Iterative Refinement Loop:** Set up an iterative loop where generated alphas are evaluated in the ACE, and this feedback is used to update the transformer model, enabling continuous improvement.